akhoury/nodebb-plugin-ubbmigrator/README.md

     * __Owned by its User__ YES (but if its user is skipped, this post is skipped)
     * __Content__ YES (HTML - __Read the Markdown Note below__)
     * __DateTime__ YES
     * __Nginx RedirectRule__ SORT-OF, every UBB.Post URL basically points to its Parent-Topic's URL with a `ubbthreads.php/topic/123/#Post456789`, I don't think there is an easy way for for nginx to capture the # values, without some Client-Side JavaScript involved, BUT I generate the rule anyway, so you can have a mapping from the UBB posts to the NBB posts.
 And if you find a solution, please share.
+The good news is even if you ignore this and you just redirect the old topics, all the OLD POSTS URLS WILL land at the correct NEW TOPIC.

 ## Versions tested on: